hexlabsio/kloudformation/docs/reference/resources.md

 # Full Resource List

 >> Note: All resources are generated and are up to date with Amazon's specifications.
-If a resource is not listed below it is because this textual list is not generated.
+If a resource is not listed below it is because this textual list is generated manually.

 | CloudFormation | KloudFormation |
 |---|---|